1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Practitioners in practice are required by CMTBC’s Bylaws to carry professional liability insurance.

-- RMTs are advised to contact their insurer to determine whether or not they are covered for claims related to COVID-19, e.g. alleged transmission of the virus.
+- Practitioners are advised to contact their insurer to determine whether or not they are covered for claims related to COVID-19, e.g. alleged transmission of the virus.

 - No duty or obligation to return to practice:

-- A return to practice protocol does not require practitioners to engage in practice if they individually assess the risk of practice as one they are not prepared to take.
+- The Interim Guidelines for Return to Practice should not be interpreted as requiring practitioners to engage in practice if they individually assess the risk of practice as one they are not prepared to take.

-- The decision to return to practice is a matter of individual judgment and requires following the guidance of CMTBC and governmental authorities
+- The decision to return to practice is a matter of individual judgment and requires that practitioners follow the guidance of their licensing bodies and governmental authorities, including public health authorities.

-- RMTs are bound by their obligation and duty to CMTBC, as each Health Professional is bound to their own regulatory body.
+- Each regulated Health Professional is bound to their own regulatory body.

-- Health professionals have a professional obligation to obtain informed consent to treatment, consistent with CMTBC’s Consent Standard of Practice.
+Regulated Health professionals (RMTs, TCM Practitioners, etc.) have a professional obligation to obtain informed consent to treatment, consistent with their licensing bodies

 - In the current environment of COVID-19 risk, informed consent requires that the patient is informed that: